Stand Out With an Undergraduate Degree From Webster

 Transcript

-Text on screen: Lumiere No. 653
+Text on screen: Webster University’s Virtual Cinema System, Arrival of a Train at La Ciotat, Lumiere No. 653

 Brooke Butler: There's a well-known story in the world of cinema about an early film made by the Lumiere Brothers.
-Because the concept of film was so new, when "Arrival of a Train at La Ciotat" was shown to audiences for the first time, it was said that people ran out of the theater in a frenzy, for fear that the train would not stop and would plow right off the screen.
+Because the concept of film was so new, when “Arrival of a Train at La Ciotat” was shown to audiences for the first time, it was said that people ran out of the theatre in a frenzy for fear that the train would not stop and would plow right off the screen.

-Text on screen: LIVING st. louis
+Text on screen: Living

-127 years later, the technological advancements of filmmaking have these students captivated by a train on a screen for much more complex reasons.
+Virtual Cinema System, 127 years later, the technological advancements of filmmaking have these students captivated by a train on a screen for much more complex reasons.

 Eric Rothenbuhler: This is the first virtual cinema system in the St. Louis area and it's gotta be one of very few in an educational institution anywhere in the country.